jotadagostin/jotadagostin/README.md

 - 👯 I’m looking to collaborate on many front-end projects
 - 🤔 I’m looking to help with my knowledge in front-end design
 - 💬 Ask me about anything, I'm always free!
-- 📫 How to reach me: instagram/linkedin or Whatsapp
+- 📫 How to reach me: instagram, linkedin or Whatsapp
 - ⚡ Fun fact: I love tecnology, movies, books, sports, popcorn and Netflix...
+- 📍 Genova, Italy.

 <div align="center">